 Connecticut is in a trash crisis.
 With the closing of the Hartford incinerator, more trash is being sent out of state.
 Disposal costs are increasing and as trash travels further away, there are increased environmental concerns.
-The City is working on many programs to reduce waste, recycle more and divert and compost wasted food to try to control costs and reduce environmental impacts.
+The City is working on many programs to reduce waste, recycle more and divert and compost food scraps to try to control costs and reduce environmental impacts.

 In the fall of 2022, the City of Middletown was awarded an EPA Healthy Communities Grant to work with the Center for Eco Technology to pilot a program with Middletown restaurants to use reusable take out containers.
 We are excited to announce the launch of this program!